 What is a Video Resume?

-A video resume is just what it sounds like—you apply to a job with a link to a video where you talk through what you’d otherwise write.
-It can complement your written application, or it can replace it.
-Video applications and resumes are effective because they’re still (surprisingly) not that common and they communicate a lot of information very quickly.
+A video resume (or video cover letter) is just what it sounds like—you apply to a job with a link to a video where you talk through what you’d otherwise write.

-Whereas a text cover letter leaves much to the imagination, video communicates your winning personality through multiple media.
+Whereas a text cover letter leaves much to the imagination, a video cover letter communicates your winning personality through multiple media.
 It combines visuals, audio, and text (via captions) all at once—a higher information throughput, if you will, despite the fact that watching takes less effort than reading.

 Video resumes are also what salespeople call a “pattern break,” where you catch people’s attention by being different.
 In this case, it’ll help your resume leap out of the pile.
 Just imagine being a recruiter.
-If you’re sifting through dozens of long, monotonous, third-person cover letters and you come across a video, you won’t just thank that candidate—you’ll never forget them.
+If you’re sifting through dozens of long, monotonous, third-person cover letters and you come across a video, that candidate will stick in your mind.

 - Stand out and be memorable